 The most important thing to remember when writing a goodwill letter is that you are the one responsible for the delinquency that’s sticking out on your credit report like an open sore.
 This is not a time to lash out at the creditor or blame anyone else.

-With a goodwill letter, you need to take ownership of your mistake and provide any evidence that supports the notion that this was a one-time incident and is not likely to happen again.
+With a goodwill letter, you need to take ownership of your mistake.
+Provide any evidence that supports the notion that this was a one-time incident.
+Show that it is not likely to happen again.
 Show (don’t tell) them that you learned from your mistake.

 Don’t be discouraged by certain creditors, like Bank of America, who claim they “aren’t able to honor requests for goodwill adjustments” because the Fair Credit Reporting Act requires them “to report complete and accurate information” to the credit bureaus.
 A quick search of the internet shows that people have had success writing goodwill letters to Bank of America, as well as many other creditors who claim to never honor such requests.